THE SCIENCE

 Crunches

-But, crunches do give you a strong core.
-So I would recommend crunches and other core exercises to build a strong core, but I definitely wouldn't recommend 10,000 crunches every night.
-Instead, create a balanced routine of strength training, cardio exercise, and counting your macros (most of the time).
+But, crunches will give you a strong core.
+So I would recommend crunches and other core exercises to build a strong core, but I definitely wouldn't recommend 1,000 crunches every night.
+Instead, creating a balanced routine of strength training, cardio exercise, and counting your macros (most of the time), is the best option for developing your six pack abs.

 Want to learn more about exercise and nutrition?
 We've created classes online and in the gym to help you learn more.
 Click the image below for more info.